Estimated reading time: 12 minutes

 If it’s been a while, more than likely you’ve got several automatic deductions coming out of your account each month.
 Are they all paying for important items that you’re using regularly?
 Think of gym memberships, subscriptions, membership sites, and other automatic charges you forget about.

 You may also want to look at your charges over the last six months or year (if it’s been a while).
 Have your charges gone up for services like your phone, cable, or insurance?
-It’s time to get any “creep” in check.
+Chances are, they have and it’s time to get any “creep” in check.

 I’m sure there’s at least one automatic deduction that came to mind—one you’ve been planning to take care of but haven’t quite yet.
 I use time-blocks in my daily schedule and I’ve found that all it takes is a block or two to tackle these little financial inconveniences.
 Schedule 30 minutes within the next few days, or in next week’s calendar at the most, and get those unnecessary, automatic deductions stopped.

 In order to identify other areas where you can find additional money in your budget, you need to actually have a budget in place.
-If you need help, I highly recommend using the Monthly Budget Workbook, to figure out exactly where your money is going.
+If you need help, I highly recommend our Monthly Budget Workbook Template, to figure out exactly where your money is going.

 Once you’ve ticked off the “low hanging fruit” in your budget by tightening up your automatic deductions and getting your monthly budget organized, it’s time to assess your debt.
 Look at your income and compare it to your minimum monthly payments.
 Are you able to make progress on your debt while still enjoying your current lifestyle (and do you have a fund set aside for emergencies)?